 Saving your Files

-We have provided multiple file types for you to send us when saving your artwork.
-These are listed at each product where file upload options are available.
-Please look for templates available at each product if designing from your choice of software.
+We have provided the file types that we accept for each product where file upload options are available.
+Look for our Artwork Guide Files available for each product if designing from your choice of software.

 Saving as an Adobe PDF File